dhis2/app-platform/docs/scripts/start.md

-  --port, -p  The port to use when running the development server       [number] --proxy, -P  The remote DHIS2 instance the proxy should point to      [string] --proxyPort  The port to use when running the proxy   [number] [default: 8080] --app        Start a dev server for just the app entrypoint (instead of both
+  --port, -p  The port to use when running the development server       [number] --proxy, -P  The remote DHIS2 instance the proxy should point to      [string] --proxyPort  The port to use when running the proxy   [number] [default: 8080]
-               app and plugin, if this app has a plugin)               [boolean] --plugin     Start a dev server for just the plugin entrypoint       [boolean]
 ```